-Originating from the Malayan Peninsula in Southeast Asia, the Mangosteen tree bears fruit highly esteemed and second only to the Durian (Durio zibethinus) in popularity in its native region.
+Originating from the Malayan Peninsula of Southeast Asia, the Mangosteen tree bears fruit highly esteemed and second only to the Durian (Durio zibethinus) in popularity in its native region.

-The leaves are oval, 15 to 25 cm (6 to 10 in) long, reddish-pink when the emerge, age to lime green then dark glossy green and have a thick, leathery texture.
+Leaves oval, 15 to 25 cm (6 to 10 in) long, reddish-pink when they emerge, aging to lime green then dark glossy green and have a thick, leathery texture.
 They are arranged in pairs along the ends of the branches and remain on the tree throughout the year.

 Flowering follows the rains at the start of the rainy season, the timing and frequency of which varies between regions.
 Where there are two rainy season events a year, flowering follows each event, resulting in two fruit crops.

 The fruit are round, 6.4 to 7.6 cm (2.5 to 3 in) in diameter and crowned at the stem end by the sepals leftover from the flower.
 They have smooth, thick rind that is green on young fruit becoming dark purple when ripe and inside this is juicy white pulp separated into five to eight segments, with only one or two usually having seed.

 The ripe fruit are much enjoyed in its native range and are eaten by cutting and lifting off the top half of the rind, scooping out the segments and sucking away the pulp in the mouth.
 The flavour is subtle, slightly acid and lies somewhere between a grape, peach and strawberry.

 It produces a dark-red wood that is hard and heavy but seldom utilised because of the value of the tree for its fruit.

 The rind is rich in tannins and is dried and used in traditional medicine as treatment against diarrhoea.

-Grows and fruits naturally in humid tropical lowland climates, generally in frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1500 to 5000 mm and a dry season of 3 months or less.
-Mangosteen trees may fail to thrive in areas where the average low of the coldest month is below 16 °C (61 °F).
+Grows and fruits naturally in humid tropical climates, generally frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1400 to 4500 mm and a dry season of 3 months or less.
+Mangosteen trees may fail to thrive in areas where the average low of the coldest month is below 15 °C (59 °F).